Cannabis in the Czech Republic

-In the Czech Republic, cannabis will be legal for recreational use starting in 2026.
-Personal possession has been decriminalized since 1 January 2010 and medical cannabis has been legal since 1 April 2013.
+In the Czech Republic, cannabis is legal for recreational use.
+Personal possession has been decriminalized since 1 January 2010, and medical cannabis has been legal since 1 April 2013.

-Starting 1 January 2026, adults aged 21 and over may legally cultivate up to three cannabis plants and possess up to 100 g of dried cannabis at home (and up to 25 g in public) — commercial sales will remain prohibited.
+Since 1 January 2026, adults aged 21 and over may legally cultivate up to three cannabis plants and possess up to 100 g of dried cannabis at home (and up to 25 g in public).
+Commercial sales remain prohibited.

 Decriminalization

 Possession of more than 15 grams (½ oz) of dry cannabis for personal use, or cultivation of more than five plants, is classed as a civil offence.
 However since 1 January 2010, possession of less than 15g (½ oz) and less than 5 plants is an infraction.
 On conviction, a fine of up to 15,000CZK can be imposed, but fines are typically much lower.
 Cannabis is easy to obtain at concerts.
 Bars are not a reliable place to obtain cannabis, with bartenders facing high scrutiny from local police.
 However, cannabis remains illegal, and possession of larger amounts can lead to a jail sentence of one year.
 Trafficking is a criminal offence, with the minimum penalty set at two years imprisonment and maximum penalty set at 18 years imprisonment, though sentences of 10–18 years are only imposed in extreme cases.
 A suspended sentence or other alternative punishment is usually imposed in the case of minor trafficking that does not generate a significant income.